open-dynaMIX/simple-mpv-webui/README.md

 | /api/cycle_sub             | POST   |                                    | Cycle trough available subtitles                                        |
 | /api/cycle_audio           | POST   |                                    | Cycle trough available audio tracks                                     |
 | /api/cycle_audio_device    | POST   |                                    | Cycle trough audio devices.
 This is hardcoded to `alsa` and `alsa/hdmi` |

+All POST endpoints return a JSON message.
+If successful: `{"message": "success"}`, otherwise, the message will contain information about the error.

 ### /api/status
 `metadata` contains all the metadata mpv can see, below is just an example: